Duration: 11 Nights/12 Days Accommodation: Standard Hotel and Lodge Tour Starts: Addis Ababa Tour Ends: Addis Ababa Highlights

-Visiting the cultures of the Hamer and karo tribes.
+Visiting the cultures of the Hamer and Karo tribes.

 Visiting the Borena peoples ‘singing well’

-Join us on a fascinating tour to the south Omo valley, where a mosaic of indigenous tribes, intriguing cultural value, beautiful landscape and diversified tribes with their own unique village settlements for a century.
+Join us on a fascinating tour to the south Omo valley, where a mosaic of indigenous tribes intriguing cultural value, beautiful landscape and diversified tribes with their own unique village settlements for a century.
 This trip is carefully designed to offer you the best of Omo Valley with the exceptional experience of the local villagers’ interaction with visiting one of the tribe’s family houses as a guest.
-This package will also offer you to explore the best possible Exotic and colorful weekly Traditional Markets that add unique value for your holiday.
-All of this is yours in this package will guaranteed you a fantastic journey of discovery to the Omo Valley Tribes.
+This package will also offer you to explore the best possible Exotic and colorful weekly Traditional Markets that add unique value to your holiday.
+All of this is yours in this package will guarantee you a fantastic journey of discovery to the Omo Valley Tribes.

 ARRIVAL TO ADDIS ABABA AND CITY TOUR On arrival in Addis Ababa you will be met at the airport and transferred to the hotel.
 Addis was founded in 1886 by Menelik II, and situated at an elevation of around 2438m which makes third highest capital city in the world.
 Addis Ababa enjoys an excellent climate all year round, with an average temperature of 25°C. we will start our site-seeing by National museum which houses some of the country’s historic treasures.
 The collection of fossils and bones of early hominids discovered in Ethiopia include the 3.5 million year old remains of ‘Lucy’, the oldest hominid every found.
 Proceed visiting to the two major highlights of the city, the Ethnographic Museum and the church of the Holy Trinity, Ethiopia’s main cathedral and home to the remains of the last emperor, Haile Selassie.